joey-qytyku/OS-90-fixed/docs/Scheduler.md

 A few DPMI functions are slightly different between 16 and 32-bit protected mode.

-# What this Document is About

-* How processes enter and exit the kernel
-* How tasks are switched
-* Syhcronization
-* Sending user-trapped events like IRQs and exceptions
-* Virtual 8086 mode

 # Synchronization

 OS/90 makes use of non-reentrant locks.
 It is expected that all functions that require a lock to be acquired prior to calling document this.
 A function that acquires a lock should be the one that releases it.